SasView/sasmodels/doc/guide/pd/polydispersity.rst

 number of points in the distribution will require patience!
 However, the calculations are generally more robust with more data points or more angles.

-The following six distribution functions are provided:
+The following distribution functions are provided:

 *  *Rectangular Distribution*
 *  *Uniform Distribution*